ADHD Postpartum Mental Health in Bozeman: What Therapists Want You to Know

 When you're navigating postpartum, it's easy to minimize what you're going through.
 After all, society often tells us that becoming a new mother is supposed to be natural and instinctual.
 However, the reality is that it is far from easy.
 The postpartum period brings about drastic changes to both your body and brain.
 Your body is still recovering from pregnancy and childbirth.
 And your brain?
 It’s under constant pressure.
 Between hormone shifts, sleep deprivation, and trying to meet the nonstop demands of a newborn, it’s no wonder you feel off.
 Feeling foggy, forgetful, or stuck on decisions is completely normal.
 But when you’re also managing ADHD or AuDHD, those challenges can multiply fast.

-Here’s the thing, your neurodivergent brain is wired differently.
-If you have ADHD or AuDHD, your brain is constantly chasing dopamine.
+Here’s the thing, your neurodivergent brain is wired differently and constantly chasing dopamine.
 And the newborn stage doesn’t exactly deliver on that.
 That’s why it can feel so overwhelming and emotionally flat.
 If the issue isn’t low serotonin, meds like SSRIs might not do much.
 Because what your brain may really need is stimulation, movement, and structure.
 Without that, even basic tasks like folding laundry or taking a shower can feel impossible.
 And when you’re stuck in that loop, it’s not just hard, it’s completely draining.

 Why It Feels So Hard to Talk About (and Why That’s Okay)